How to reduce taxable income

 To avoid that outcome, make sure you have an emergency fund that can provide for three to six months’ worth of expenses—and avoid using your long-term assets for discretionary expenses.

-Reduce taxable income tip 3: Build up your child’s or grandchild’s 529 account
+3. Reduce taxable income by building up your child’s or grandchild’s 529 account.

-Reduce taxable income tip 4: Hold onto your investments for at least a year
+4. Reduce taxable income by holding onto your investments for at least a year.

 Any capital gains you acquire when you sell a stock or other asset within a year is taxed at your ordinary income rate.
 But if you keep the stock or asset for longer than that, you pay a much lower rate: 0%, 15% or 20%, depending on your income.
 Holding onto those assets bit long can translate into significant tax savings.

-Reduce taxable income tip 5: Use investment losses to your advantage
+5. Reduce taxable income by using investment losses to your advantage.

 Selling your investments for a loss isn’t typically your goal.
 But if they’ve decreased in value toward the end of the year, you can use those losses to offset the capital gains you incurred.
 This tactic, called tax-loss harvesting, can help increase your income tax refund or lower the amount of tax you owe when filing a return.

-Reduce taxable income tip 6: Consider a Roth IRA conversion
+6. Reduce future taxable income by considering a Roth IRA conversion.

 Moving some of your pre-tax retirement money into a Roth IRA can be a smart move, especially if you expect your income to increase by the time you make withdrawals.
 However, any amount you roll over is taxable in the year of the conversion, so you have to be careful not to withdraw an amount that will put you into a higher tax bracket.